-You will have much of the day free in Kathmandu when you may wish to do some sightseeing or shopping or simply relax by the pool at your hotel.
+You will have much of the day free in Kathmandu to do some sightseeing or shopping or simply relax by the pool at your hotel.
 Later there will be a group transfer to the airport for your overnight flight back to London.